 Dr. Scott joined Roger Williams University in 1996 as an Assistant Professor of Marine Biology.
-Since 1999 he has served as the Director of CEED and is also the Forrest C. Lattner Professor of Environmental Science.
-Dr. Scott earned his Ph.D. in Ecology and Evolution from Stony Brook University, and spent five years sailing as Chief Scientist with the Sea Education Association of Woods Hole, MA.
+He served as the Director of CEED from 1999-2022.
+He is the Forrest C. Lattner Professor of Environmental Science.
+Dr. Scott earned his Ph.D. in Ecology and Evolution from Stony Brook University and spent five years sailing as Chief Scientist with the Sea Education Association of Woods Hole, MA.
 His past experience includes studies on the genetics and diversity of marine mammals and commercial-scale shellfish aquaculture.
 Dr. Scott is a member of the Aquaculture Regulatory Working Group of the RI Coastal Resources Management Council and the Professional Advisory Committee of the New York Harbor School.
-He previously served on the Executive Committee of the Rhode Island Aquaculture Initiative; was a member of the Bay Trust, a sixteen member commission set up by the RI House of Representatives to assess the economic and environmental development in Narragansett Bay, and was on the Fisheries and Aquaculture Panel of the Governor’s Narragansett Bay and Watershed Planning Commission.
+He previously served on the Executive Committee of the Rhode Island Aquaculture Initiative; he was a member of the Bay Trust, a sixteen member commission set up by the RI House of Representatives to assess the economic and environmental development in Narragansett Bay; and he was on the Fisheries and Aquaculture Panel of the Governor’s Narragansett Bay and Watershed Planning Commission.

 Dr. Andrew Rhyne, Professor of Marine Biology